Disability and dyslexia

 Mental health difficulties are very common and it is thought that 1 in 4 people will experience a mental health problem every year.

 mental health or are worried about the mental health of a flatmate or friend then

 If you might have difficulties evacuating your accommodation or the teaching

 buildings in an emergency, we recommend you meet with the Fire Safety Officer to

 Safety Advisory Office to arrange a meeting at the start of your programme

 of study or if you become injured during your course.

-If you think you may have dyslexia or a Specific Learning Difficulty (SpLD), or if you have already been diagnosed, our Student Support team can provide
+If you think you may have dyslexia or a Specific Learning Difficulty (SpLD), or if you have already been diagnosed, our Student Services Hub can provide

 you with advice and support to help you with your studies.

 Sometimes life at university can be difficult.
 You may feel homesick, worried about money or pressures of study, or that you are 'not fitting in'.
 These feelings are common but